bwsw/sj-platform/SJDocs/source/Tutorial.rst

 .. figure:: _static/StreamsInPlatform.png
    :scale: 80%

+Prior to creating a stream, the infrastructure needs to be created for the streaming layer.
+The infrastructure for streams includes **providers** and **services**.
+This is a required presetting.

+The types of providers and services are determined by the type of streams.
+Find more about types of providers and services at the :ref:`Streaming_Infrastructure` section.

 Below the steps for creating streaming infrastructure such as providers, services, and streams, via REST API can be found.

 Set Up Streaming Infrastructure
 """""""""""""""""""""""""""""""""""""""
 At this step we will create the infrastructure: providers and services.

-They can be of different types.
-The types of instances and streams in the pipeline determine the type of providers and services that are necessary for the particular case.

-For the Example Task
-"""""""""""""""""""""""

 In the example task pipeline the modules of three types take place - input-streaming, regular-streaming and output-streaming.
 For all types of modules, the Apache Zookeeper service is necessary.
 Thus, it is required to create the Apache Zookeeper provider.